Random flights connecting Porous Medium and Euler-Poisson-Darboux equations: Introduction

 where

-satisfies \eqref{eq:epd} in the one-dimensional case (that is for $\Delta=\frac{\partial^2}{\partial w^2}$).
-The functions \eqref{eq:anti1} and \eqref{eq:anti2} are solutions of Schr\"odinger-type equations which treated in the papers by \cite{isf} and \cite{isf2}, where the authors constructed probabilistically based solutions.
-Furthermore, we show that the probabilistic solution of the fractional EPD equation satisfies the following integro-differential equation
+satisfies \eqref{eq:epd0} in the one-dimensional case.
+The functions \eqref{eq:anti1} and \eqref{eq:anti2} are solutions of fractional Schr\"odinger-type equations treated in the papers \cite{isf} and \cite{isf2} for $\nu=2,$ where the authors constructed probabilistically based solutions.
+Furthermore, we show that the solution of the fractional EPD equation satisfies the following equation

-For the case of the higher-order EPD equations $\frac{\partial^2 u}{\partial t^2}+\frac{2\lambda}{t}\frac{\partial u}{\partial t}=c_n\frac{\partial^{2n}u}{\partial x^{2n}} ,\lambda >0,x\in\mathbb R$, we study in the last part of the paper solutions obtained as compositions of laws of pseudoprocesses (see \cite{lachal}) with the source-type solutions of \eqref{eq:epd}.
+For the case of the higher-order EPD equations $\frac{\partial^2 u}{\partial t^2}+\frac{2\lambda}{t}\frac{\partial u}{\partial t}=c_n\frac{\partial^{2n}u}{\partial x^{2n}} ,\lambda >0,x\in\mathbb R, c_n>0,$ we study in the last part of the paper solutions obtained as compositions of laws of pseudoprocesses (see \cite{lachal}) with the source-type solutions of \eqref{eq:epd}.